wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Added Arabic translation files to the plugin.
 Thanks to @Adham.
 - Updated the documentation link for the Stripe Subscription button configuration.
+- Enhanced the auto-login feature's redirect URL handling for better compatibility with some servers.

 = 4.4.2 =
 - Added an option to specify a cancel URL for Stripe buy now button.